 Rapid changes in speed of fast-flowing tidewater glaciers, outlet glaciers, and ice streams observed over the past decade create an urgency to understand their dynamics.
-In West Antarctica, ongoing rapid loss of ice in the region of Thwaites Glacier and the Amundsen Sea is occurring, with possible accelerated loss due to ocean-driven melting at the grounding zone and nearby areas (e.g. Scambos et al., 2017).
+In West Antarctica, ongoing rapid loss of ice in the region of Thwaites Glacier and the Amundsen Sea is occurring, with possible accelerated loss due to oceandriven melting at the grounding zone and nearby areas (e.g., Scambos et al., 2017).
 A complete retreat of the Thwaites Glacier basin over the next few centuries would raise global sea level by more than three meters.
 It is possible that processes such as hydrofracture and ice cliff failure could lead to a more rapid collapse of Thwaites Glacier within the next few decades.
 Reducing uncertainty in the projected contribution of Thwaites Glacier to sea level rise requires substantial and coordinated collaborations involving a multidisciplinary, international scientific community.
 The Ross Sea sector of the Antarctic Ice Sheet, with its spatially diverse and changing natural environment, can facilitate process studies through field sampling and data which will be used in evaluating the current state of the ice sheet, quantifying the glaciological and oceanographic processes that may play a role in rapid decay of the ice sheet, and interpreting past ice sheet changes from subglacial and ice-proximal geologic records to understand ice sheet sensitivity to climate forcing on different timescales.
 In general, predicting responses of glaciers and ice sheets to future possible environmental change requires models that incorporate realistic ice dynamics (Alley and Joughin, 2012).
 Ice loss on the Greenland Ice Sheet is also happening at a dramatic rate, and contains an additional 7.4 meters of sea level equivalent.
 Predicting dynamic ice loss of major ice streams, like the northeast Greenland ice stream is a major challenge to the international community.
-For both the Antarctic and Greenland Ice Sheets, understanding the history of past ice sheet change is key for pinpointing ice sheet sectors most sensitive to climate change.
-Measurements and observations of present day conditions are needed to develop and validate such models.
-Properties of the ice and the icebed interface exert strong control on the flow of glaciers and ice sheets.
-Instruments deployed down boreholes drilled to the bed are needed to collect basic data concerning the spatial and temporal distribution of ice properties, sediments, and subglacial hydrology.

-Another approach to understand future ice-sheet response to local and global climate is to reconstruct its history.
-Histories of ice dynamics (thinning and divide location) and climate (accumulation and temperature) can be inferred from observations from ice cores and boreholes near ice divides.
-Ice core and bore hole data, including depth-profiles of age, layer thickness, temperature, ice fabric, and bubble density all provide constraints for ice flow models.
+For both struments deployed down boreholes drilled to the bed are needed to collect basic data concerning the spatial and temporal distribution of ice properties, sediments, and subglacial hydrology.
+Another approach to understand future icesheet response to local and global climate is to reconstruct its history.
+Histories of ice dynamics (thinning and divide location) and climate (accumulation and temperature) can be inferred from observations from ice cores, basal ice samples, and boreholes near ice divides.
+Ice core reconstruct its history.
+Histories of ice dynamics (thinning and divide location) and climate (accumulation and temperature) can be inferred from observations from ice cores, basal ice samples, and boreholes near ice divides.
+Ice core and borehole data, including basal ice samples for gas analysis, depth-profiles of age, layer thickness, temperature, ice fabric, and bubble density all provide constraints for ice flow models.
 For example, the depth-age relationship contains information about past accumulation and past thinning; a thin annual layer at depth could imply either low accumulation in the past or ice sheet thinning (Waddington et al., 2005; Price et al., 2007).
 Radar-detected layers can also be used to infer the flow history of glaciers and ice sheets and the history contained in the layers is much richer if their age is known (Waddington et al., 2007, Dahl-Jensen et al. 2013); ice cores can be used to date intersecting radar layers.
 The high quality radio echo sounding data from the Center for Remote Sensing of Ice Sheets (CReSIS) and Operation IceBridge both in Antarctica and Greenland make it possible to detect internal layers reaching to the bedrock.
 Disturbances, folding, and larger structures are observed that strongly influence the local ice dynamics and point towards the need for more complex and anisotropic ice deformation relations.